negapedia/wikidump/README.md

 Description
 -----------

-Package wikidump is a golang package that provides utility functions for downloading the wikipedia dump.
+Package wikidump is a golang package that provides utility Package wikidump provides utility functions for downloading and extracting wikipedia dumps.

 Installation
 ------------